 If you want to have a Pokémon remember a move they’ve already learned, then you’re going to have to speak with the move reminder NPC, who now appears in every Pokémon Center.
-In the past, the player would be required to hand over a Heart Scale in exchange for remembering a Pokémon’s move.
+In the past, the player was required to hand over a Heart Scale in exchange for remembering a Pokémon’s move.
 However, this fee has been removed completely in Sword and Shield, making it much easier and less costly to do so.

 Every Pokémon game typically introduces at least one new side activity for players to explore outside of standard battling.
 Sword and Shield has two—Poké Jobs and Poké Camps.
-In the Galar Region, trainers are able to assign Pokémon to different jobs which grant them XP.
+In the Galar Region, trainers are able to assign Pokémon to different jobs that grant them XP.
 This is done by accessing the Poké Jobs tab on the Rotomi PC in any Pokémon Center.

-Poké Camps on the other hand, can only be accessed while exploring the overworld.
+Poké Camps, on the other hand, can only be accessed while exploring the overworld.
 These camps allow players to take a break from adventuring and see their Pokémon interact with one another.

-The biggest and most notable features introduced in Sword and Shield are new Dynamax and Gigantamax mechanics, which affect a Pokémon’s appearance and stats.
+The biggest and most notable features presented in Sword and Shield are new Dynamax and Gigantamax mechanics, which affect a Pokémon’s appearance and stats.
 Once your character receives the Dynamax band, you’ll be able to trigger Dynamax transformations during battle, increasing your Pokémon’s size and boosting its stats for three turns.